 Boasts more than 15 million users.
-You simply post your project on its website, and receive bids from freelance graphic designers worldwide.
-You compare the proposals and prices, and select the ones that best meet your needs.
+You simply post your project on its website and receive bids from freelance graphic designers worldwide.
+You compare the proposals and prices and select the ones that best meet your needs.

-You can engage in realtime chat, collaborate and track tasks.
+You can engage in real-time chat, collaborate and track tasks.
 All payments are made through the Freelancer.

 Pawan Kumar presents a great tutorial on how to use Freelancer –

-You can also find graphic designers under different categories, including type of design, country, positive feedback rating, projects won, and much more.
+You can also find graphic designers under different categories, including the type of design, country, positive feedback rating, projects won, and much more.